mathrs/mathrs/README.md

 mathrs = "*"
 ```

+## Examples and Cookbook
+For more resources on how to get started with this project, pre-made solutions and other resources, check out the [MathRS Cookbook](https://mathrs.github.io/reference)!

 ## Documentation
-You can check the documentation of **mathrs** on the official [docs.rs](https://docs.rs/mathrs) website.
+The official documentation of **mathrs** is available on the [docs.rs](https://docs.rs/mathrs) website.

 For a documentation with more examples and tutorials, check the documentation at the [GitHub Pages](https://mathrs.github.io/reference) website.

 ## License

-mathrs is provided under the MIT license.
+mathrs is provided under the Aoache 2.0 license.
 See [LICENSE](LICENSE).
 These files may not be copied, modified, or distributed except according to those terms.